Zion-Zion/HealthFit-Innovations/README.md

   - Creating and modeling normalized tables

 - 📁 [`Queries`](Queries)
-  Contains 3 sample query files designed for analysis and reporting.
+  Contains the 3 sample query files I designed for analysis and reporting.
   ➕ *Index creation commands are commented out for testing purposes.
-Indexing was tested and found to significantly improve query runtime.*
+Indexing was tested and found to improve query runtime.*

 ---